Confusing German word: sie/Sie – 11

 Männer trinken gerne Bier.

-Das weiß doch jedes Baby (Every baby knows that).
+Das weiß doch jedes Baby.

 Was ist in einer Regenpfütze – Wasser oder Limonade?